A Short Introduction to the Scrum Framework

 Just as applications have changed over the decades so has the nature of teams responsible for its design and development.
 Where teams were once co-located in the same geographic region, time zone, and even office building they are now distributed across multiple geographies, time zones, and many work from their residences rather than a traditional corporate office location.
 Whereas in the past team members shared the same language and cultural backgrounds they are now separated by both language and culture.

-Changes in the nature of development teams presents challenges to organizations seeking to use the Scrum methodology.
-Overcoming these challenges requires that the methodology be adapted to the team rather than the other way around.
+Changes in the nature of development teams presents challenges to organizations seeking to use the Scrum framework.
+Overcoming these challenges requires that it be adapted to the team rather than the other way around.
 For example,

 - Meetings must be scheduled for times most convenient for all members of the team.
 At the start of the project suitable meeting times compatible with team members time zones should defined and agreed upon by all.
 Web sites like Meeting Planner can be used to find acceptable meeting times.